Shopify/shadowenv/docs/getting-started.md

   <p>While you can expect Shadowenv to more or less work, it's very new, and we're still ironing out a lot of bugs.
 Caveat Emptor.</p>
 </div>

-Shadowenv isn't yet packaged in any package managers.
-For the moment, you'll need to build it from source.
+**On macOS, all you have to do is [download the binary from GitHub](https://github.com/Shopify/shadowenv/releases) and drop it somewhere on your path.** If this build isn't right for your architecture, the only other option for now is to build it manually from source.

 ## Building from Source